vistatec/ocelot/README.md

     mvn clean install -P release

-This will also generate javadoc, etc, as well as do additional zip packaging of the Mac build.
+This will generate javadoc for the application and do other necessary build prep.

 This can be run in conjunction with codesigning on the Mac:

     mvn clean install -P release -DcodeSignId="Developer ID Application: Foo Bar"